SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Shop window with three different 3D posed mannequins

-While you use hundreds of different posed or rigged human 3D models for your shopping mall and retail scenes, did you ever think about the assets you use behind the shopping windows?
+Using Renderpeople 3D People is the best way to save time in architectural visualization projects.
+3D People help to deliver a direct sense of scale in your projects from any perspective.
+While you use many different posed or rigged human 3D models for your shopping mall and retail scenes, did you ever think about the assets you use behind the shopping windows?
 So, we will show you a quick and easy way to get even more value out of your Renderpeople library.

 Using Renderpeople 3D People to create custom Mannequins